hno2/blog/content/Theater/tension.md

 Picture this: a bright summer day, a room buzzing with anticipation, and a workshop led by the charismatic [Andrew Hefler](https://www.andrewhefler.com/).
 Little did I know that this improv workshop would become a profound life lesson.

-As I walked into that room, I was ready for a fun day of improv.
+As I walked into that room, I was ready for a fun day of improv [[theatre]].
 But, what transpired over the course of the workshop was far more than regular improv antics.
 It was a journey of self-discovery and learning.
 Andrew was about to teach us more than the art of improvisation; he was about to teach us about the art of living.

 ## A quest for comfortable life